sweco-sejuva/sejuva_FME_vm/README.md

 ## Edit /js/parameters.js
 The configuration for the webpage and VMCreator.fmw is done in parameters.js

+## Creating additional courses
+Fork the current GitHub branch, and give it a name that matches the Course tag on the AMI.

 ## Set Calendar Reminders
 If you are not using a permanent license for FME Server, you'll have to re-license it on occasion.
 The FME Server token will also have to be refreshed.